We live in fast-changing and uncertain times. This is a great time to be an entrepreneur. Time to launch leadership for the irresponsible.

 Artificial intelligence will see more changes to the job market in the coming years, from driverless cars to legal case reviews, to medical diagnoses and every manner of things that we can’t currently conceive.

 So when we vote for strong leaders promising certainty in an uncertain world it lets us off the hook; we can be rest assured that the leader will make it all alright again, and we don't have to do the hard work of looking at our own lives and making the tough choices to manage in uncertain and changing times.
+It s time for leadership for the irresponsible.

 Maybe in future election cycles the challenges of increasing technology coupled with inherent irreversibility of global trade mean that the going back to old certainties will clearly be shown to be impossible and that we'll need to develop a new way of doing things.